-These tags are the tags that keep your page together.
-They define the paragraphs, spaces, and quotes within your page.
+Document spacing tags are the tags that keep your page together.
+They define the paragraphs, spaces, and quotations within your page.

 <p> – the paragraph tag